Every Udemy account includes a profile page where you can share information about yourself.

 Change the Help Center language

-The Udemy Help Center (support.udemy.com) can be viewed in English, French, German, Italian, Japanese, Polish, Portuguese, Spanish and Turkish.
+The Udemy Help Center (support.udemy.com) can be viewed in English, French, German, Italian, Japanese, Korean, Polish, Portuguese, Spanish and Turkish.
 If your Udemy.com language isn’t supported in the Help Center, the Help Center will appear in English when you navigate to it.

 If you wish to select a different language for the Help Center, however, click on the dropdown menu at the bottom right and make your selection.